Cody-Howell/BotChallenge-Asteroids/README.md

 # BotChallenge-Asteroids

 This is Bot Challenge 1 (of.. some amount)!
-There is a global Server app that runs the game, a Human-player component with a web view, and the Bot programming section.
+There is a global Server app that runs the game, a console to program your bot in, and a React app (served through the default route in the Server app) to play as a human.

 This README will be a lot more fully featured as the game is fleshed out.